eldest-daughter/ed-questionnaire/README.md

 *(it's pirates!)

-Though a poll would be a better choice for this example, one can find the answer to that question with Seantis Questionnaire by using an anonymous subject.
+Though a poll would be a better choice for this example, one can find the answer to that question with ED Questionnaire by using an anonymous subject.
 The next chapter *Questionnaire* will talk about that in more detail.

 ### RunInfo